>-

 Claude does this by creating an internal, implicit “plan.”
 The problem is, this plan is opaque and monolithic.
 When you introduce a change—“Switch from Chart.js to D3 for the graphs”—Claude faces a dilemma.

 * Context Collapse: It may struggle to remember which parts of the codebase (auth logic, API routes, component imports) are entangled with the graphing library.
-Its “understanding” is focused on the immediate context window, leading to the issues we explore in The Claude Code Context Collapse.
+Its “understanding” is focused on the immediate context window, leading to the issues we explore in context drift as a Claude Code productivity killer and the hidden cost of unstructured Claude Code sessions.

 * Cascade Dependencies: A change in one area (the graphing library) has dependencies (component props, data formatting functions, package.json) that may not be in the active context.
 Claude might update Dashboard.jsx but forget to update utils/dataFormatter.js.